How to Hire a Marketing Person: 8 Top Marketing Skills to Look For • Toggl Hire

 5. Technical skills

 Today, marketing is all about using online software to perform marketing tasks, from planning and strategizing to communicating and collaborating with the team.
-Any marketer you get on board will need to be tech-savvy to keep up with the pace of digital marketing deliverables.
+Any marketer you hire will need to be tech-savvy to keep up with the pace of digital marketing deliverables.

 Familiarity with online document sharing, communication, CMS, inbound marketing, and basic analytics tools is a definite advantage.

-Understanding AI is increasingly important in 2024, too.
+Understanding AI will also be increasingly important in 2024.
 Just see what marketing guru and content professional Neil Patel thinks about AI and the future of marketing.

 6. Demand generation